 Signed prints: The signed prints are just $40.00 each.
 Every cartoon on this site is available.
 You can pay through PayPal.
 If you don’t like PayPal, you can snail mail it to Clay Jones, P.O.
 Box 9103, Fredericksburg, VA 22403.
 I can mail the prints directly to you or if you’re purchasing as a gift, directly to the person you’re gifting.

-Notes on my book, Tales From The Trumpster Fire: There are ZERO copies of my book in stock, which usually go for $45.00 each, signed.
-Another order will be placed soon.
-You may pre-order if you want.
+Notes on my book, Tales From The Trumpster Fire: here are SIX copies of my book in stock, which go for $45.00 each, signed.
 Also, I have copies of my first book from 1997, Knee-Deep in Mississippi available for $20.00.